Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Fast sOED and scalable amortized inference

 \subsection{Scalable amortized inference}

-The goal of amortized inference is the construction of a conditional map, $\cS^k_{\params \given \data} \colon\mathbb{R}^{\Nd} \times \mathbb{R}^{\Nm} \rightarrow \mathbb{R}^{\Nm}$, which approximately couples the stage-$k$ posterior to some reference density for any observed data.
-Importantly, such a conditional map can be built while experiments are conducted, prior to data collection.
-Once the experiment is complete and the data is collected, this map enables \emph{rapid online approximation} of the posterior $\target(\params \given \Hist_{k})$.
-Here we choose a standard Gaussian reference density so that the conditional map $\cS^k_{\params \given \data}$ can also be used to construct the iEIG bound in the next experimental stage.
-We combine the data-free LIS and tensor trains to construct the conditional map recursively.
+The goal of amortized inference is to construct a conditional map $\cS^k_{\params \given \data} \colon\mathbb{R}^{\Nd} \times \mathbb{R}^{\Nm} \rightarrow \mathbb{R}^{\Nm}$, which approximately couples the stage-$k$ posterior to a reference density for any observed data.
+This map can be built during experimentation, before data are collected, and then enables rapid online inference of the posterior $\target(\params\mid\Hist_k)$ for newly observed data and derive the iEIG bound at the next stage.
+We combine the data-free LIS with tensor trains to achieve this.